Timinator2000/Algorithm_X/08 - your turn/07 - no spoon 2 matrix.md

 self.solution_is_valid = False
 ```

 __You never need to specifically set this attribute back to `True`.
-Invalid solutions immediately cause backtracking and `AlgorithXSolver` automatically sets this attribute back to `True` every time backtracking happens.__
+Invalid solutions immediately cause backtracking and `AlgorithXSolver` automatically resets this attribute to `True` every time backtracking happens.__

 In the next section, I will discuss how to solve part of a problem with logic so that the task given to Algorithm X is more manageable.
 Much of There is No Spoon – Episode 2 can be solve with only logic, no backtracking.
 However, only a combination of logical problem-space reduction and backtracking can solve all test cases and validators.